What is the average cost of car insurance in Reno?

-Inclement weather goes hand in hand with wet brakes, slick roads & decreased visibility.
+Inclement weather goes hand in hand with wet brakes, slick roads, and decreased visibility.

 And that's not the worst of it.
-Each year there are more than 700,000 weather-related car accidents.
+More than 700,000 weather-related car accidents occur each year.
 In Reno, you can expect 51 rainy days with an annual rainfall of 7 inches.
 Reno is also known to experience thunderstorms and flash floods.
-You can check on the condition of the roads anytime here.

 Rainy Days a Year